Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Pure-Strategy Equilibrium

 \autoref{lem:Uniform Strategy} implies that either (i) every equilibrium is a uniform equilibrium or (ii) no equilibrium is a uniform equilibrium.
-Which of the two scenarios it is depends on whether an equilibrium exists in the restricted game $\tilde{\mathcal{G}}$.
-Moreover, if a unique equilibrium exists in $\tilde{\mathcal{G}}$, it is also the unique equilibrium in $\mathcal{G}$.
+Which scenario it is depends on whether an equilibrium exists in the restricted game $\tilde{\mathcal{G}}$.
+Moreover, if a unique equilibrium exists in $\tilde{\mathcal{G}}$, it is also the unique equilibrium in $\mathcal{G}$.\footnote{When each dimension is modeled as an all-pay auction (i.e., $r=+\infty$), players do not employ uniform strategies in equilibrium \citep{szentes2003three,Ewerhart2024A}.
+If we constrain contestants to adopt uniform strategies, an equilibrium nonetheless exists where both contestants randomize over an interval---a structure analogous to that of a single-battle all-pay auction.
+As such, \autoref{lem:Uniform Strategy} no longer holds when $r=+\infty$.}

-For part (i), we demonstrate that, if the opponent allocates the same effort to every battle, then any deviation that ``spreads'' effort unevenly across battles is weakly dominated by smoothing effort across battles, and strictly dominated unless the deviation is already uniform or the prize schedule is locally flat in a knife-edge way.
-The intuition is simple: with concavity $r\in(0,1]$, equalizing effort across battles raises the sum of winning probabilities (across all battles) and thus the distribution of battle outcomes, holding total effort fixed.
+\begin{proof} (i) We demonstrate that, if the opponent adopts a uniform strategy, any strategy that ``spreads'' effort unevenly across battles is strictly dominated by smoothing effort across battles evenly.
+The intuition is: with concavity $r\in(0,1]$, equalizing effort across battles raises the sum of winning probabilities (across battles) and thus the distribution of battle outcomes, holding total effort fixed.
 Because the prize depends only on the total number of wins, such averaging would increase the expected prize under the same cost.